pourmand1376/hugopapermod_english/content/posts/2024/Record-Google-Meet-OBS/index.md

 First, install OBS Studio (which is available on all OSes) and open it up.

 Before recording anything, you should set your Base Canvas Resolution.
 Otherwise, you may end up with odd resolutions which are hard to edit.
 I am using Macbook and the default resolution is not well suited for youtube (You can optionally set FPS to 30).

+To open up this window, go to settings menu:

 ![](FrameSetting.png)